gabrielfalcao/lettuce/docs/intro/wtf.rst

         | Lincoln     | lincoln@provider.net | 1987/09/10       |
         | Marcus      | marcus@other.org     | 1990/10/05       |

-In a nutshell, the scenario above is equivalent to write this amount of text:
+In a nutshell, the scenario above is equivalent to write the huge code bellow

 ::